 2. Military options for nursing student loan forgiveness

-3. Public service loan forgiveness
+3. Federal public service loan forgiveness

+Working as a public servant in the healthcare sector can be a fulfilling and rewarding way for nurses to advance their careers while receiving valuable assistance toward their nursing school debt.
 The Federal Public Service Loan Forgiveness program only covers William D. Ford Federal Direct Loans that were never in default.
-However, you can consolidate non-qualifying loans into a new Direct Loan.
-To be eligible for forgiveness you must work full-time for a government agency or certain types of nonprofit organizations or serve full-time as volunteer in the AmeriCorps or Peace Corps.
+However, nurses can consolidate non-qualifying loans into a new Direct Loan.
+To be eligible for loan forgiveness you must work full-time for a government agency or certain types of nonprofit organizations or serve full-time as a volunteer in the AmeriCorps or Peace Corps.